Login with your member password below to see your content

 Stroll the streets in the evening, enjoy an aperitivo, followed by a great meal under the spectacular starry skies.
 Simply savor the atmosphere of life in a car-free and beautiful medieval piazza late into the night.
 This is true food for the soul.

-A friend of mine's nonna (grandmother) chatted with me and told me a tale of how things once were here, nearly 80 years ago, when she was a child.
-She tells me that the narrow cobbled lanes meant that a family, their dog, and maybe a donkey too could all pass by without a problem.
+A friend’s nonna (grandmother) shared a beautiful story with me—a glimpse into life nearly 80 years ago, when she was just a child.
+She spoke of the narrow cobbled lanes in her town, just wide enough for a family, their dog, and maybe even a donkey to stroll together without issue.

 Return to a Secret Italy Index